novix-sa/cubeplan/docs/index.md

 ## Data Analysis and Modeling
 The calculation logic is structured through influence diagrams, a visual representation of the process logic that brings transparency to the app data processes.

-The calculation logic is created using the most popular Python libraries like:
+The calculation steps are defined using the most popular Python libraries like:

  - Pandas for working with database like information
  - Xarrays for handling multidimensional labeled arrays